gyfarkas/linqtodax/README.md

 linqtodax
 =========

-linq provider for ssas tabular dax lanquage
+Linq provider for ssas tabular dax language (Migrating from codeplex) Documentation is on linqtodax.codeplex.com